Artists have been using it to improve our paintings ever since. It is the basis for understanding color.

 are correct.
 However orange is a bit warmer than red and yellow is warmer than orange.

-If the edge has bright light shining on it, you won't paint it darker, but still paint it cooler to show it turning away.
+If the edge has bright light shining on it, you won't paint it darker, but still paint it cooler to show it is turning away.

-How does this knowledge help us select paint colors for our palette?
+How does the knowledge of the color wheel help us select paint colors for our palette?

-I use a warm and cool version of each of the six basic colors of the color wheel.
+Use a warm and cool version of each of the six basic colors of the color wheel.

 These colors appear in nature in the rainbow.

-Beginning oil painters may use the primary colors of Cadmium Yellow Light, Permanent Rose and Ultramarine Blue.
+Beginning oil painters could use Cadmium Yellow Light, Permanent Rose and Ultramarine Blue.